Logan-Gaillard/Joy2Win/README.md

 **Why is this project temporary ?**
 Currently, Joy-Con 2 controllers only work on Windows.
 Other operating systems are not supported due to how the controllers communicate.
 (Due to Joy-Con 2 communication protocol ?)

-On this [Discord's server](https://discord.gg/gegfNZ5Ucz) somes people work hard to figure out how Switch 2 controllers communicate.
+On this project's [Discord's server](https://discord.gg/gegfNZ5Ucz) somes people work hard to figure out how Switch 2 controllers communicate.

 > [!WARNING]
 > **!!
 This Discord's server is not part of this project, so no help will be provided there !!**